guldo111/binance-mean-reversion-trading-bot/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code for personal or commercial purposes.

+If you use this work, please cite:
+- Repository
+- Author: guldo111

 ## References

 - [ccxt library](https://github.com/ccxt/ccxt)